IBM/unitxt/docs/docs/lm_eval.rst

     include: unitxt
     recipe: card=cards.wnli,template=templates.classification.multi_class.relation.default

-Select the model you wish to evaluate from the diverse types of models supported by the lm-evaluation-harness platform (for a comprehensive list, refer to: https://github.com/EleutherAI/lm-evaluation-harness?tab=readme-ov-file#model-apis-and-inference-servers).
+Select the model you wish to evaluate from the diverse types of models supported by the lm-evaluation-harness platform (See a comprehensive list `here <https://github.com/EleutherAI/lm-evaluation-harness?tab=readme-ov-file#model-apis-and-inference-servers>`_).

 Execute your newly constructed task with: